 - National Programme.

-Food Control Plans, National Programmes and registration certificates under Food Hygiene Regulations 1974 cannot be transferred.
+Food Control Plans and National Programmes cannot be transferred.
 When a new owner takes over an existing food business they will need to apply for a new FCP or NP depending on the scope of their business.

 If you are planning to make structural changes to an existing food premises then you need to contact us to speak to a Building Inspector.

 All food businesses MUST be verified (audited) to check compliance with the act.
-The operator of a new food business that is subject to a template Food Control Plan or National Programme must ensure that the plan and the food business are verified by our Environmental Health Officers within one month of registration.
+The operator of a new food business that is subject to a template Food Control Plan or National Programme must ensure that the plan and the food business are verified within one month of registration.

 We are a recognised agency under the Food Act to verify Template Food Control Plans and some National Programmes.
 If you register a National Programme, you have the option to use a third-party auditor.
 See the MPI's Recognised Agencies or Persons list.